articulate/funky/API.md

 // assocWithP : String -> ({ k: v } -> Promise a) -> { k: v }
 ```

-Accepts three (3) parameters: a property, a promise-returning function and an object.
+Accepts three (3) arguments: a property, a promise-returning function and an object.
 Sets the property on the object to the result of the function when it resolves.

 ```js
 assocWithP('foo', {}, always(Promise.resolve('bar'))) //=> Promise { foo: 'bar' }